igapon/DataCleaningProject/README.md

 4) The README that explains the analysis files is clear and understandable.
 5) The work submitted for this project is the work of the student who submitted it.

-## Content of the repository
-1) README.md - This file
-2) Codebook.Rmd / .html - Codebook file describing the data
-3) run_analysis.R - R script to download, extract and analyze the data as per the criteria above.